3 steps to choose the perfect backpack for your family

 Tip from the trail: Let your kids choose their backpacks first, and wear it around in the store.
 Alternatively, make another trip to take home your packs.
 Selecting a backpack takes time, and little ones get bored quickly.
 We always take some interesting books with us on our REI trips to keep them busy or resort to iPhone, if the situation calls for.

-Once all the packs are home, stuff them with some books and clothes and wear around the home to get used to of your pack.
+Once all the packs are home, stuff them with some books and clothes and wear around the home to get used to your pack.
 Make sure kids are fully comfortable wearing them and understand how to adjust them.
 In case you have any discomfort, get it resolved before heading out on your backpacking trip.
 One more thing, if it is your first backpacking trip, don’t forget to watch some extremely useful videos about how to pack your bag.
 Trust me, it is a science and if not done properly can cause back and shoulder pain even with the most expensive backpack.
+Now that you got backpacks, get your kids ready for their first backpacking trip, read great tips to start backpacking with kids.